geudde/attic-chest/pages/13.reference/01.porden/docs.md

 280 THE RESTORATION. book vr

-" For me ! the memory of this painful hour
+" For me! the memory of this painful hour

 " Shall curb my passions, quench the thirst of power,